edubart/nelua-lang/docs/pages/overview.md

 print(a) -- outputs: 0
 ```

-In the middle of statements the `@` token is required to precede a type expression,
+In the middle of statements the `@` token is required to precede a type expression.
-this token signs the compiler that a type expression is expect after it.
+This token signals to the compiler that a type expression comes after it.
 {:.alert.alert-info}

 #### Size of a type

-You can use the operator `#` to get a size in bytes of any type:
+You can use the operator `#` to get the size of any type in bytes:

 ```nelua
 local Vec2 = @record{x: integer, y: integer}